Travelling to Center Parcs in Germany Best Options for Big Families

 Folkestone – Calais35 minutes576 miles8¾ hours

-Ferry from UK Port
+Taking Your Car on the Ferry from a UK Port

 RouteCrossing TimeOnward Distance to VillageOnward Journey Time to Village